dooit-org/dooit-extras/README.md

 # Dooit Extras
-[WIP] A collection of a items to customize your dooit!
+[WIP] A collection of items to customize your dooit!